 When Ian got to my Free State Project plug, he presumed that I’ve already signed up.
 Actually, I haven’t, but not because I’m not a supporter in what they’re doing.
 It’s because I take my word very seriously (as I think most anarchists/freedom lovers do) and I can’t make the promise today that I will fulfill part of the pledge-

 Once 20,000 people have signed the Statement, participants in the FSP shall move to the state decided upon as expeditiously as possible and absolutely within five years of the crossing of the 20,000-signer threshold.

 You see, I can’t promise to move to New Hampshire in five years.
 When Z came back into my life three years ago I made her (and myself) a vow that I wouldn’t leave her until she turned 18 and headed out into the world on her own.
 Since her mother (a nanny statist through and through) has primary physical custody I’m somewhat limited to where I can choose to reside.
 With Z still a few months shy of her 13th birthday, my presence is already committed elsewhere for the next 5+ years.

-I have, however, become a Friend of the Free State Project, and am already working on plans for moving to New Hampshire, as a Free Stater, in the summer or fall of 2014, regardless of the number of existing Free State Project members.
+I have, however, become a Friend of the Free State Project, and am already working on plans for moving to New Hampshire in the summer or fall of 2014, regardless of the number of existing Free State Project members.
 So that’s my story, what’s yours?
 Why haven’t you signed up yet, or why haven’t you moved?
 Or have you?
 Leave a comment and let me know!